ChristmasFamily

 101 Days till Christmas Countdown

-Day 100: Start working on your Family’s Master Holiday Plan
+Day 100: Start working on your BEST Family Holiday Plan

-The great thing about starting to think and plan for Christmas early is that you don’t have to do a lot.
-Today’s simple tip comes from two of my favorite sources: Real Simple magazine and a website called “Organized Home!”
+The great thing about starting to think about and plan for Christmas early is that you don’t have to do a lot all at once.
+Today’s simple tip comes from Real Simple magazine

-Both of them suggest that in the 3 to 6 months leading up to Christmas (so, pretty much now), it’s a good idea to sit down, look at your calendar and chat with your family.
+In the 3 to 6 months leading up to Christmas (that would be now), it’s a good idea to sit down, look at your calendar and chat with your family.
 Keep it simple!
 Talk with your hubby about extended family expectations.
 Ask your kids, if they’re old enough, what they loved about the holidays last year so you can plan to do it again.

 If you’re like me, you want to do ALL THE CHRISTMAS THINGS!
-(And before that, all the THANKSGIVING THINGS! … etc!)
+(And before that, all the FALL & THANKSGIVING THINGS! … etc!)
 Haha!
 That’s a recipe for burnout and stress.

-Instead, this year, we’re going to look at the calendar and be realistic.
+This year, we’re going to look at the calendar and be realistic to avoid burnout & stress.

-The beauty of starting your “Family’s Master Holiday Plan” early is that it’ll make it a bit easier to say that magical word: “No.” If you’re like me, it can be HARD to say no sometimes (especially to family, friends, school expectations, work parties, women’s events at church, etc…).
+The beauty of starting your “Best Family Holiday Plan” now is that it’ll make it a bit easier to say that magical word: “No.” If you’re like me, it can be HARD to say no sometimes (especially to family, friends, school things, work things, church things, etc…).
 When you already have your plan in place, you can genuinely say, I’m sorry, I can’t!
 You’ll have a reason to say no, peace of mind and confidence, heading into the holiday season!
 WOOHOO!

 Hope these tips help!
-Share some of your favorite “family holiday planning” tips in the comments!
+Share some of your “Best family holiday planning” tips in the comments!
 I’d love to hear from you!

 Laughing (and planning for Christmas) thru life,